nejckorasa/nejckorasa.github.io/content/posts/idempotent-kafka-consumers.md

 3) Publish the resulting message to a Kafka topic.
 4) Commit the consumer offset.

 This approach ensures data consistency and enables idempotent processing.
-It guarantees that a published message is produced for every consumed message.
-To ensure at least-once delivery of published messages, it's also necessary to ensure that the message is actually sent to the Kafka broker and that the Kafka producer has flushed its outgoing message queue.
+It guarantees that at least one published message is produced for every consumed message.
+To ensure at least-once delivery of published messages, it's also necessary to ensure that the message is _actually_ sent to the Kafka broker and that the Kafka producer has flushed its outgoing message queue.

-#### Transactional Outbox Pattern
+### Transactional Outbox Pattern

 Another approach is to utilize [Transactional Outbox Pattern](https://microservices.io/patterns/data/transactional-outbox.html) which fills the gap between the database and Kafka transaction boundary by atomically updating both.
 The reason being that it is not possible to have a single transaction that spans the application’s database as well as Kafka.